Undergraduate study in the US & Canada

 A further differentiator to consider when thinking about the option to study in USA is a focus on students obtaining internships during their studies, providing hands-on experience and improving employability.
 Finally America has a lot to offer during your holidays with iconic; cities, cultural attractions and national parks.

 US university study costs

-Studying in USA can be expensive.
-For example, fees for graduate programmes at Ivy League universities can be in excess of £70,000.
-Some universities and community colleges have average costs of studying in the US comparable with the UK and Australia.
+Study in the USA can be expensive.
+For example, fees for graduate programmes at Ivy League universities can be in excess of £70,000 (even $100,000 USD each year or more).
+Some universities and community colleges have average costs of studying in the US comparable with some universities in the UK and Australia.
 Furthermore the cost of living is generally lower than many other overseas destinations.
-With this in mind, a US university can offer a globally respected degree.
+With this in mind, and when you are considering study in the USA, the first factor you may think of is that a US university can offer a globally respected degree.